-The process for estimating the impairment provision on loans and advances associated with credit risk in accordance with IFRS 9 Financial instruments (IFRS 9) is a significant and complex area.
+The process for estimating the impairment provision on loans and advances in accordance with IFRS 9 Financial instruments (IFRS 9) is a significant and complex area.
 IFRS 9 requires use of expected credit loss ("ECL") models for the purposes of calculating impairment loss.
-The ECL model requires the Group to exercise significant judgement using subjective assumptions when determining both the timing and the amounts of ECL for loans and advances subject to credit risk.
+The ECL model requires the Group to exercise significant judgement using subjective assumptions when determining both the timing and the amounts of ECL for loans and advances.

-The Covid-19 global pandemic has significantly impacted management's determination of ECL due to the fact that it has required application of significant judgements resulting in higher uncertainty of ECL estimates as well as forward-looking macroeconomic inputs.
+The Covid-19 global pandemic has significantly management's impacted determination of ECL due to the fact that it has required application of significant judgements resulting in higher uncertainty of ECL estimates as well as forward-looking macroeconomic inputs.
 This may result in material changes to the estimates of ECL for Stage 1 and 2 in future periods.